 Jaws Essay

 I am going to take a much closer look and review the history of the horror genre before analysing Jaws.
 We will start with the silent era and look through the ins and outs of the silent movies.
 The silent era was completely based on monsters such as, Frankenstein (1910), Dracula (1912) and many more, still talked about today.
 Makeup was very important in the era and without it the films would not be as scary and gruesome.
 Early conventions, the reveal and the use of isolation were used to create tension.
 These were very worrying, like if they were in a house and couldn’t get out, or if you were stuck on an island with nowhere to go.
 However, a key component was missing.
 There was no music and without that is like having a roast dinner without the potatoes.
 Through the talkies and the 1930 and 40s little changed, there were still reveals and monsters but little new.
 Everything did change however when it got to the sci-fi, ‘B-movies’ and ‘hammer horror’ in the (1950’s).
 Movies like The Fly (1958), The Blob (1958) and the creature from the black lagoon (1954).
+Were released.
+This was known as the _______Phase.

 In the 1960’s films included witchcraft, zombies, and wizardry.
 The type of horror moved on very quickly the conventions changed.
 Now we have the male hero in the films and more suspense caused by such movie techniques as ‘the devils possession’!
 As we move through the century horror films turned more violent, sadistic and brutal.
 In the 4th era horror finally became horrific, terrifying and more realistic.
 Movies start to follow a certain pattern and became formulaic.
 Films also started to relate to news stories and relied less on horror tales .
-Other horrors focused on suspense ‘the sixth sense’ and ‘the house of wax’ good examples.
-Finally, the most recent introduction in torture in films such as ‘saw 1 ‘saw 2 and so on.
+Other horrors focused on suspense , ‘the sixth sense’ and ‘the house of wax’ good examples.
+Finally, the most recent introduction in torture in films such as ‘saw 1 ‘saw 2 and s.